ollef/ollef.github.io/site/posts/query-based-compilers.md

 Another kind of functionality that can be layered onto the `rules` function is incremental updates.
-When it's used, Rock keeps a track of what dependencies a task used when it was executed (much like Shake) in a table, i.e.  what keys it fetched and what the values were, such that it's able to determine when it's safe to reuse the cache _from a previous run of the compiler_ even though there might be changes in other parts of the dependency graph.
+When it's used, Rock keeps a track of what dependencies a task used when it was executed (much like Shake) in a table, i.e.  what keys it fetched and what the values were.
+Using this information it's able to determine when it's safe to reuse the cache _from a previous run of the compiler_ even though there might be changes in other parts of the dependency graph.